neutralinojs/roadmap/README.md

 - Screen details API.
 - Transparency level setting `opacity: number` in the window setting section.

-- Depends on the community's feature requests and ideas.
-We'll post a blog post in December 2021 about plans.
+We'll update this roadmap based on the community's feature requests and ideas and post a blog post in december 2021 about future plans.